(Published by South Bay Accent magazine in December of 2018.)

 The Bywater (in Los Gatos) is a fun, neighborhood place; it’s supposed to be casual and fun and easy.
 There’s a great playlist that’s probably played a little bit too loud.
 For us to be recognized by Michelin with a Bib Gourmand was a complete surprise and made us very happy.
 It’s the same thing with Manresa.
 It’s not a cheap restaurant.
 It’s a special-occasion restaurant but we want people to come in and have a great time.
 We want them to dance out of the restaurant and not feel like they’ve been killed with food.
 Even though it’s cost them a fair amount of money, we want them to say to themselves, “Man, I can’t wait to go back and do that again.”
 I’m very fortunate that the restaurant is quite busy on a regular basis.

-SBA: What about your newest place, which will open this spring in Aptos?
+SBA: What about your newest place, which will open later this year or next in Aptos?

 DK: The name of the restaurant is Mentone, which is the Italian name for the French border town of Menton along the Riviera.
 We feel the name evokes me and my partner’s fundamentally French background and will be our interpretation of a Riviera-style cuisine.
 We hope to show our interpretation of the Riviera, as represented by both France and Italy between Genoa and Nice in a casual and fun style.